illuin-tech/conteb/README.md

-# Contextualized Embeddings Benchmark
+# ConTEB

-This repository contains evaluation code for the "Contextualized Embeddings" project.
+This repository contains evaluation code for the "Contextual Embeddings" project.

 ## Installation
 ```bash